WJTO: Bob Bittner

 Bob Bittner bought WJTO for $150,000 in March 1997, adding it to a group that included two Massachusetts station: WJIB in Cambridge and WNEB in Worcester.
 (In 1996 and 1997, he sold two of his other stations, WNEB and WKBR in Manchester, New Hampshire.)
 WJTO was a complete purchase: not just the station license, but also the equipment and real estate of 12 acre, located on an ocean inlet.
 Later in 2003 and 2004, Bittner made two adjoining land and house purchases, creating a full residence 600' from the station, all situated on 220 acre in West Bath, Maine.
 Bittner used the premises as a summer residence and kept an extensive music collection at WJTO for it and WJIB.
-On display at WJTO is much radio memorabilia, including many classic playlists from WABC during its "MusicRadio 77" days in the 1970s.
+On display at WJTO was much radio memorabilia, including many classic playlists from WABC during its "MusicRadio 77" days in the 1970s.

 With Bittner's purchase in 1997, WJTO switched from talk to beautiful music with moderate results.
-Slowly, Bittner morphed it to an adult standards station with a lot of 1950s and 1960s oldies pop mixed in; in recent years, WJTO has had an audience equivalent to the prosperity days of the 1960s and 1970s.
+Slowly, Bittner morphed it to an adult standards station with a lot of 1950s and 1960s oldies pop mixed in; in recent years, WJTO had an audience equivalent to the prosperity days of the 1960s and 1970s.

-Typical music heard on WJTO includes a blend of music from 1937 to 1980 (with a few from before and after) not heard anywhere else on the mid- and southern coast of Maine, from Frank Sinatra to Linda Ronstadt.
+Typical music heard on WJTO included a blend of music from 1937 to 1980 (with a few from before and after) not heard anywhere else on the mid- and southern coast of Maine, from Frank Sinatra to Linda Ronstadt.
 In addition to the hits, Bittner inserted about 4 LP tracks each hour, from same and similar artists.
 Bittner said it all flowed quite well.

-WJTO does not air any commercials, but is big on local public service announcements, including fund-raising spots aimed at keeping the station on the air.
+WJTO did not air any commercials, but was big on local public service announcements, including fund-raising spots aimed at keeping the station on the air.
 WJTO's first fundraising drive in 2008 raised $29,676.11 from 657 different listeners (including a radio fan from Goshen, New York, who actually hunted down Bob and the station after hearing it on vacation) over an eleven-week period that summer.
 Later fund-drives (contributions from listeners) in 2009, 2010 and 2011 were quite successful, thereby solidifying this method of support.
 Having allegiance to the listeners, as opposed to commercial interests, allows WJTO to have what they call a "pro-people attitude" with public service announcements and editorial opinions rarely heard on other stations.